cdillond/imgconv/readme.md

 <li>If an output file name conflicts with an existing file, "_v" and a version number will be appended to the end of the new file name.</li>
 </ol></p>
 <h2>Enabling webp encoding</h2>
-<p>imgconv provides <i>experimental</i> support for webp encoding via bindings to Google's <a href="https://developers.google.com/speed/webp/download">libwebp</a> C library.
-To use this feature, libwebp must be installed in a standard location.
-When building imgconv, use the <code>webpenc</code> build tag.
+<p>Imgconv provides <i>experimental</i> support for webp encoding via bindings to Google's <a href="https://developers.google.com/speed/webp/download">libwebp</a> C library.
+To use this feature, libwebp must be installed in a standard location and cgo must be enabled.
+When building imgconv, include <code>webpenc</code> as a build tag.
 <pre>$ sudo apt-get install libwebp-dev<br>$ go env -w CGO_ENABLED=1<br>$ go build -tags webpenc</pre>
 This solution is suboptimal, and setting it up might be more hassle than it is worth.
 It has only been tested on Linux.
 </p>